 Our firm represents people who want to prevent modifications or obtain modifications due to changes in circumstances.

 Child Support Modifications

 Common reasons for seeking a modification of a child support order include a significant change in the income of one of the parents and a change in a child’s educational or health care needs.

 Our firm also has experience in cases involving parents who are self-employed or who attempt to hide income to avoid payment of child support.
 When there is a support order and the other parent is not abiding by it, our firm can seek to enforce the order through a contempt petition.

-Changing Child Custody And Visitation Orders
+Modification to Child Custody And Visitation Orders

 Our attorneys often represent clients who wish to change child custody and visitation orders.
 In some cases, we can negotiate workable solutions that accommodate the needs of both parents.
 If necessary, we will go to court to protect your rights.

 Do you need to change an existing order?